Arsenal21/stripe-payments/stripe-payments/readme.txt

 None.

 == Changelog ==

+= WIP 2.0.28 =
+- Attempt to fix `insecure content` browser error on payment popup when product thumbnail is using `http` instead of `https`.

 = 2.0.27 =
 - Added workaround for servers with aggressive caching when "Prefetch Payment Popup Scripts" option is enabled.